 On May 28, 2014, the FASB issued ASU No. 2014-09, Revenue from Contracts with Customers, requiring an entity to recognize the amount of revenue to which it expects to be entitled for the transfer of promised goods or services to customers.
-The updated standard will replace most existing revenue recognition guidance in U.S. GAAP when it becomes effective and permits the use of either the full retrospective or modified retrospective transition method.
-In August 2015, the FASB issued ASU No. 2015-14, Revenue from Contracts with Customers: Deferral of the Effective Date, which deferred the effective date of the new revenue standard for periods beginning after December 15, 2016 to December 15, 2017, with early adoption permitted but not earlier than the original effective date.
-Accordingly, the updated standard is effective for us in the first quarter of fiscal 2019.
+The updated standard will replace most existing revenue recognition guidance in GAAP when it becomes effective and permits the use of either the full retrospective or modified retrospective transition method.
+The updated standard is effective for us in the first quarter of fiscal 2019.
 We expect to adopt this updated standard in the first quarter of fiscal 2019 on a modified retrospective basis.
 We are currently evaluating the effect that the updated standard will have on our condensed consolidated financial statements and related disclosures.